Ebazhanov/linkedin-skill-assessments-quizzes/adobe-in-design/adobe-in-design-quiz.md

 - [x] Edit > Paste Into
 - [ ] Object > Arrange

 #### 43. While formatting some text in InDesign, you apply a paragraph style that uses the Adelle Regular font.
-However, after applying thestyle, all of the text is formatted using Adelle Bold.The paragraph style shows no overrides.
+However, after applying the style, all of the text is formatted using Adelle Bold.The paragraph style shows no overrides.
 What is most likely the cause of this?

 - [ ] An object style is also applied to the text.
 - [ ] The font is damaged.